 It’s bad for gender roles

 Paid maternity leave can reinforce stereotyped gender roles in a way that’s harmful to both women and men.
-If only women are paid to stay at home with their new baby, it strengthens the assumption that it’s a woman’s job to care for the children and look after the house.
+If only women are paid to stay at home with their new baby, it strengthens the assumption that it’s solely a woman’s job to care for the children and look after the house.
 It reinforces the expectation that men aren’t interested in spending time with their children.
-Today, many men want to be hands-on fathers and look forward to spending time caring for their children, but without paid leave they barely get a chance to see their babies on a working day.
-As the wage gap increases because of maternity leave, fathers will only have to work even harder to make up for their partner’s drop in pay.
+Today, many men want to be hands-on fathers and look forward to spending time caring for their infants and small children.
+However, without paid paternal leave, they barely get a chance to see their babies on a working day.
+As the wage gap increases because of maternity leave, fathers will only have to work harder to make up for their partner’s drop in pay.

 It’s bad for women’s income level

-Paid maternity leave sounds good for women but it can actually be harmful.
-We might not like to admit it, but businesses would be less likely to hire women of child-bearing age so that they wouldn’t have to face the extra cost of paying their maternity leave.
+Paid maternity leave sounds good for women but it can actually harm their job prospects.
+Businesses may not like to admit it, but they would be less likely to hire women of child-bearing age just to avoid facing the extra cost of paying their maternity leave.
 People argue that discrimination laws would prevent this from happening, but it’s often almost impossible to prove why a company hired one person rather than another.
 Alternatively, all women would end up being paid a lower wage to balance out the expected cost of maternity leave.
 Paid maternity leave would be especially unfair on women who don’t have children, who would be paid a lower wage without even getting the benefit of taking leave.

 It’s bad for small businesses and entrepreneurs